Canadian Space Milestones

 Memorial University of Newfoundland and the University of Western Ontario proceed to telemedicine experiments using the Hermes satellite.

 Interplanetary probe Voyager 2 leaves Earth.
 Canada has played a role in the development of the probe: the telemetry instruments of Voyager 2 are attached to the tip of a Canadian-designed boom.
 On September 5, a Titan-Centaur rocket launches Voyager 1 that will perform a flyby of Jupiter on March 5, 1979, and Saturn on November 13, 1980.
-Voyager 2 will reach Jupiter by July 9, 1979, Saturn on August 26, 1981, Uranus on January 24, 1986, and Neptune on August 24, 1989.
+Voyager 2 reaches Jupiter by July 9, 1979, Saturn on August 26, 1981, Uranus on January 24, 1986, and Neptune on August 24, 1989.

 NASA launches the oceanography satellite Seasat, the first civilian satellite with synthetic aperture radar.
 Canada sets up the Sursat (Surveillance Satellite) program to use its imagery data.
 Based on this experience, planning begins for RADARSAT.